 Stamped or printed corzetti.

-In Italian, corzetti del Levante are described as ‘printed’ or ‘stamped’ because the decoration on these small circles of pasta is done with a wooden mold or stamp with 2 designs carved into it (one for each side of the pasta medallion).
+In Italian, corzetti del Levante are described as ‘printed’ or ‘stamped’ because of the design imprinted on the pasta.
+This decoration is done with a wooden mold or stamp with 2 designs carved into it (one for each side of the pasta medallion).
 Some believe that the reason for the designs was to help the sauce cling better to the pasta.

-Even today, there are some artisan shops in the historical center of Genoa where there are craftsmen who still make these molds.
+Even today, there are some artisan shops in the historical center of Genoa where there are craftsmen still making these molds.
 In addition to the handicraft production, there is also an industrial production of corzetti pasta which is normally carried out using ravioli machines with bronze dies.

 A little corzetti or croxetti history.